 SAP has tried to ape everything that AWS and Google Cloud have been doing, but without a lot of it making much sense.
 SAP Cloud now supports Kubernetes!
 Which is extremely odd.
 This is because SAP does not support containers.
 Instead, SAP creates monolithic applications, so the embrace of Kubernetes seems pure fantasy – take your pick.

-The SAP Cloud is without any exaggeration, the worst cloud we have ever tested.
-SAP calls the SAP Cloud a PaaS, but it is a very incomplete PaaS.
+The SAP Cloud is, without any exaggeration, the worst cloud we have ever tested.
+SAP calls the SAP Cloud a PaaS, but it is an incomplete PaaS.
 Some instances can be brought up, but that is the extent of the SAP Cloud with any efficiency.
-The user interface is Fiori, and is slow, with every change between screens being roughly between 3.5 and 6 seconds, but went all the way up to 8 seconds on some screens.
+The user interface is Fiori and is slow, with every change between screens being roughly between 3.5 and 6 seconds, but went all the way up to 8 seconds on some screens.
 Every time we switch to a new screen, we have another wait time.
 It’s a wait time you don’t find in non-Fiori applications.
-We covered the problems with Fiori’s performance in the article Why is the SAP Fiori Cloud So Slow?
-Which was testing S/4HANA Cloud, and the performance again a problem as Fiori is the UI for the SAP Cloud.
+We covered Fiori’s performance in the article Why is the SAP Fiori Cloud So Slow?
+It tested S/4HANA Cloud, and the performance again a problem as Fiori is the UI for the SAP Cloud.

 Services can be brought up in the SAP cloud, but it is problematic to do so.
 The experience leads one to want to leave the SAP Cloud to work in a real cloud offering rather than this facia cloud.
 Everything in SAP Cloud is clumsy and time-consuming to use, and we received numerous errors in bringing up basic services.
 It is nothing like the experience of working with AWS and Google Cloud.

-What SAP calls a PaaS is just an IaaS “facilitator,” but a very limited IaaS or IaaS passthrough which allows one to access true IaaS’s.
+What SAP calls a PaaS is just an IaaS “facilitator,” but a very limited IaaS or IaaS passthrough, allowing one to access true IaaS’s.
 Moreover, we will get into why that is a serious problem in a moment.
 But sufficed to say, developing within the SAP Cloud is pointless.